 Reason 2: The requirements of ISO 9001:2015 Clause 9.2 Internal Audits

-Could someone auditing the effectiveness of implementation of procedures alone fulfill the requirements here?
-Sub clause 9.2.1 a) 2) requires audit evidence on whether the QMS/EMA conforms to ‘the requirements of this International Standard’.
+Could someone auditing the effectiveness of the implementation of procedures alone fulfil the requirements here?
+Sub-clause 9.2.1 a) 2) requires audit evidence on whether the QMS/EMA conforms to ‘the requirements of this International Standard’.

 Without training, it is unlikely that an internal auditor will understand the requirements relating to policy, processes, procedures and other documentation (including records).